 Along with Janet Varney, he has written and performed downloadable comedic commentary to the films Dirty Dancing, Ghost, Footloose, Poltergeist, The Lost Boys, Flatliners, Dreamscape and Jaws 3D for RiffTrax.com, an online venture helmed by Mystery Science Theater 3000’s Michael J. Nelson.

-He’s co-host of the popular Pop My Culture Podcast, available on iTunes, their official website and nerdist.com.
+He co-hosted the popular Pop My Culture Podcast, available on iTunes, their official website and nerdist.com.
 The podcast was named the #2 Best Comedy Podcast of the Moment by Rolling Stone; one of the 20 Best of 2013 by Paste Magazine; and appeared on Top 10 Lists by IFC.com and Mashable.com.
-He has also guested on other podcasts, such as Sklarbro County, James Bonding, The JV Club, Probably Science, The Wahlberg Solution, Jordan Jesse Go!, Competitive Erotic Fan Fiction, Totally Laime and The Long Shot Podcast.
+After seven years and 213 episodes, the podcast came to an end in January of 2017.
+He has also guested on other podcasts, such as Hello From the Magic Tavern, Sklarbro County, James Bonding, The JV Club, Probably Science, The Wahlberg Solution, Jordan Jesse Go!, Competitive Erotic Fan Fiction, Totally Laime and The Long Shot Podcast.